Arterial roads in metropolitan Phoenix: Route description

 Starting from east, the road begins in Apache Junction in Pinal County, named Baseline Avenue and is a small segment of thoroughfare in a residential neighborhood at the foothills of the Superstition Mountains.
 The route picks up again and runs due westward, running parallel to US 60.
 At the Maricopa County border, the road enters Mesa and is named Baseline Road.
 It becomes a major arterial road as it passes through Gilbert and Tempe.
 In Tempe, it intersects Loop 101 and then Interstate 10.
 Continuing, the road runs through south Phoenix and the major arterial segment of the road terminates in the Gila River Indian Community, approximately where the Salt River joins the Gila River.

 The road reappears on the other side of the Gila River at an orthogonal junction with Perryville Rd. as CR-85 and continues westward through central Buckeye.
 From there, it continues through farmland in western Maricopa county in various non-continuous segments.
 The segment of Baseline Road farthest west in Maricopa County is just past 547th Avenue.

 Due to the ease of navigation on this extremely long route, as well as the significant number of municipalities that the route encompasses, it is a favorite street for those electing not to use Phoenix's many freeways such as I-10 and US 60.

 Landmarks

 Notable locations along or near Baseline Road include Arizona Mills and Phoenix International Raceway.
 Baseline Road runs through the historical farming community of Laveen.

+Beardsley Road

+Beardsley Road is an east–west arterial road in the northern part of the Phoenix metropolitan area.
+It begins at 112th Avenue in Peoria, Arizona, and at 107th Avenue, continues on the Peoria-Sun City borderline for a mile, before going solely back into Peoria.
+Upon reaching the Loop 101, the highway reaches Glendale and breaks into and eastbound and westbound path.
+It continues in Glendale for three and a half miles.
+At 51st Avenue, the highway goes into the Phoenix urban village of Deer Valley for seven miles.
+At 16th Street, the highway continues in the Paradise Valley urban village and ends its run against the 101 at Cave Creek Road, where it continues again as an arterial road until 34th Street.

 Bell Road

-Bell Road is a major east-west arterial road in northern metropolitan Phoenix.
+Bell Road is a major east–west arterial road in northern metropolitan Phoenix.
 Bell Road is one of the few roadways to cross the Agua Fria River in the northern part of the metro area, providing a link between the growing suburb of Surprise with Phoenix.
 As a result, the portion of Bell Road passing through Surprise and Sun City is the busiest arterial road in the state of Arizona.